 - I feel deprived of the foods I love.

-- I crave the foods that I’m not supposed to eat.
+- I crave foods I’m not supposed to eat.

-- I am on a perpetual quest to find replacement foods for the foods I miss.
+- I am on a perpetual quest to find replacement foods for foods I miss.

 - I feel guilty when I deviate from the plan.